Let’s travel to Iceland in winter!

 Billy Connolly once said “In Scotland, there’s no such thing as bad weather, only the wrong clothes.”, and I can safely say this applies to Iceland too!

 You don’t need to spend a fortune on winter gear for Iceland.
-Consider water resistant and warmth and look for budget options, or try second hand!
+Consider water-resistant and warmth and look for budget options, or try second hand!

 The ice part of Iceland really is epic

 Basically, they change every year, and tour operators have to scope out new places to guide people all the time.
-Touring an ice cave is Iceland is magical, and an experience you definitely need to plan into your itinerary if you want to make it happen since the tours are so popular!
+Touring an ice cave in Iceland is magical, and an experience you definitely need to plan into your itinerary if you want to make it happen since the tours are so popular!

 And don’t miss the Jökulsárlón Glacier Lagoon if you have the time

 You need to set aside at least 2 days to make the journey from Reykjavik to Jökulsárlón in winter, and preferably 3 if you want to do more stops along the way and spend some decent time there without driving in the dark.
 It’s still one of my favourite places ever, and what made me fall in love with Iceland in the first place.

 Don’t be disheartened

 Our first day left us struggling with Iceland a bit due to a snow storm and very little visibility.
 Unlike other places, Iceland does make you work for the sights it has to show you so bear with it!

 Luckily, we ended up driving part of the same road again, this time with clear skies we were able to take in the landscape and experience everything we’d missed, it really took our breath away.

 Remember: The extra work is worth it

 From the early starts to the stressful drives, the cold weather and the annoying layers, and even the high cost of things – there are many things to frustrate you about your trip.
 But all of it is very much worth it.

 I feel like our trip was a great success now.
-We lucked out with several clear days and saw the elusive northern lights, but that was after I had a mini meltdown when halfway through we hadn’t seen as many of the things I had planned and wanted us to and we were super stressed out about the driving.
+We lucked out with several clear days and saw the elusive northern lights, but that was after I had a mini-meltdown when halfway through we hadn’t seen as many of the things I had planned and wanted us to and we were super stressed out about the driving.

-If you go wanting to see particular things and the northern lights for examples, you open yourself up to disappointment unless you’re planning a long trip where your chances of being them are higher.
+If you go wanting to see particular things and the northern lights for example, you open yourself up to disappointment unless you’re planning a long trip where your chances of being them are higher.

 It really is magical

 Yes, the weather is unreliable but if you kit yourself right then you’re ready for it.
-If you drive sensibly giving yourself time to get from place to place you’ll be able to see snow covered mountains, huge waterfalls, and stunning landscapes and not stress.
+If you drive sensibly giving yourself time to get from place to place you’ll be able to see snow-covered mountains, huge waterfalls, and stunning landscapes and not stress.

 Where to stay in Iceland

 Accommodation in Iceland can be expensive, especially if you leave it until the last minute to book and have limited options.

 Note that some of the following are affiliate links.

 Spend a couple of nights in Reykjavik, or use it as your base.

 Vik makes a great stop on the drive to Jökulsárlón Glacier Lagoon, and by breaking the journey you’ll be able to see many more places along the way.
 Vik itself is a great destination, with black sand beaches and striking rock formations.

 The rooms were beautifully done with high ceilings and large windows to try and spot the Northern Lights from.
 Their included breakfast was a huge, tasty buffet spread, and perfect to set us up for the day.

 You don’t need to be too particular since you’ll likely drive around most of it anyway, but we loved staying near Arnarstapi, and it’s where we saw the northern lights!

-If you liked it, pin it!
+Sonja x If you liked it, pin it!